Zenchiyu/advanced-formal-tools/logbooks/README.md

 * Consider implementing the remaining extensions based on PRISM-games, according to the above.
 * Look at multiple modules & reward structures.
 * Is it possible to have a reward property giving some value inside a P property ?
+* Try to observe the effect of changing the `interest`
+* Try some properties starting from some given state (by using filters).